sadSader/lua-language-server-wiki/Privacy-Policy.md

 # Disabling telemetry

 To not send any usage data or error reports to the development team, set the ``Lua.telemetry.enable`` setting to ``false``.
-(To do so, search for the variable by name under Code->Preferences->Settings.)
+(To do so, search for the variable by name under File/Code->Preferences->Settings.)

 # Opt-in policy